Dear Security Architect,

 The second reason is: it works.
 It's a model that's been proven to work across a number of different industries, and it’s backed by hard-core behavioral science and psychology research on the way people learn best.

-My goal with adopting this format for our course is actually pretty simple.
+My goal with adopting this format for our flagship program is actually pretty simple.
 I want you to:

-- Be able to practice the techniques you’ll learn in the course on an individual basis so you can make sure you don’t get pushed out by the loudest voice at the flipchart.
+- Be able to practice the techniques you’ll learn in the program on an individual basis so you can make sure you don’t get pushed out by the loudest voice at the flipchart.

-- Have the freedom to plan the way you will complete the coursework within the overall skeleton of the course schedule so that you’re not overwhelmed by information overload.
+- Have the freedom to plan the way you will complete the coursework within the overall skeleton of the program schedule so that you’re not overwhelmed by information overload.

-- Get direct feedback on your own understanding and applications of the skills and material you will learn in the course so that you’re not left wondering if you really "get it.”
+- Get direct feedback on your own understanding and applications of the skills and material you will learn in the program so that you’re not left wondering if you really "get it.”